Making Sausages

 Why Can You Make Better Sausages than a Commercial Producer?

 1. Because you can select better meat.
 Good meat makes a good sausage.
-Commercial producers cannot afford the luxury of choosing the best meats because they produce sausages to make money, they don’t do it for pleasure.
-Every meat cut, fat, offal meat, and skins, including machine scraped meat from bones is utilized to save money in order to come up with the lowest price.
+Commercial producers cannot afford the luxury of choosing the best meats because they produce sausages for profit; they don’t do it for pleasure.
+Every meat cut, fat, offal meat, and skin, including machine-scraped meat from bones, is utilized to save money and come up with the lowest price.
 And that translates into higher profits.

 2. You don’t need to pump meat with water.
 A terrible but legal practice is pumping water into the meat.
-Although an enormous amount of sausages is sold in the USA, nevertheless it is one type of sausage that gets the most credit for sales.
+Although an enormous amount of sausages are sold in the USA, it is one type of sausage that gets the most credit for sales.
 And this is an emulsified sausage: hot dog, wiener, frankfurter, or bologna.
-In order to produce an emulsified paste, the meat must be very finely chopped in bowl cutters.
-As the bowl turns slowly around a set of sharp round knives placed above cuts meat by rotating thousands of times per minute.
-The resulting friction will dull the knives and will cook the meat so in order to protect the equipment a “certain” amount of crushed ice or icy cold water is introduced to lower the temperature.
-In order to prevent this water from leaking out “phosphates” are added and the water is locked inside the meat.
-If only 10% of the ice is added, that would be fine, however, “phosphates” can bind even 50% of water.
-This is the reason why mass-produced frankfurters are made so cheaply as the customer is buying water without knowing it.
+The meat must be finely chopped in bowl cutters to produce an emulsified paste.
+As the bowl turns slowly around, a set of sharp round knives placed above cuts meat by rotating thousands of times per minute.
+The resulting friction will dull the knives and cook the meat, so to protect the equipment, a “certain” amount of crushed ice or icy cold water is introduced to lower the temperature.
+To prevent this water from leaking, “phosphates” are added, and the water is locked inside the meat.
+If only 10% of the ice is added, that would be fine; however, “phosphates” can bind even 50% of water.
+This is why mass-produced frankfurters are made so cheaply; customers buy water without realizing it.
 Adding water dilutes the flavor of the meat – add water to chicken soup or tea and see the difference.
-Those sausages except the shape have nothing in common with frankfurters or other emulsified sausages that were originally produced from pork and veal in Europe.
+Except for shape, those sausages have nothing in common with frankfurters or other emulsified sausages originally produced from pork and veal in Europe.
 The difference in taste and flavor is like a difference between the night and the day.

 3. You don't need to use chemicals.
-Sausages do not need chemicals, the meat, salt, spices and time is all that is needed.
+Sausages do not need chemicals; the meat, salt, spices, and time are all that is needed.

-4. You can create a new recipe at will and you are in full control.
+4. You can create a new recipe at will and are in full control.
 A hobbyist can create or change a recipe at will.
-He can improvise and introduce new ingredients that he likes, his imagination is the limit to the number of recipes he can create.
-A meat plant cannot afford to take a risk of making sausages with blueberries as supermarkets might be hesitant to order it.
+He can improvise and introduce new ingredients that he likes; the number of recipes he can create is limited only by his imagination.
+A meat plant cannot afford to risk making sausages with blueberries, as supermarkets might hesitate to order them.

 Available from Amazon